Top 8 Motorbike Riding Tips for Female Riders

 For all the bikers, it is compulsory to issue a driving license (DL) and registration certificate (RC) for a bike.
 Before going for a ride, make sure you have both the important documents.
 When you buy a bike, you get a temporary vehicle registration number from your bike dealer that gives you the authority to ride a bike legally, and it is valid only for one month.
 During this period, you must get your bike registered with a permanent bike register number and issue a permanent registration certificate from the nearest RTO (Regional Transport Office).

 However, if you do not have a driving license, you must apply for a learner’s license from the RTO, and later on, you can apply for a permanent DL.
-Moreover, you must keep your registration certificate (RC), driving license (DL), pollution under control (PUC) certificate, and bike insurance policy always handy while riding your bike.
+Moreover, you must keep your registration certificate (RC), driving license (DL), pollution under control (PUC) certificate, and two wheeler insurance renewal always handy while riding your bike.

 3. Get the Right Bike Insurance Policy